Agricultural litigation: trial before the Joint Court of Rural Leases (TPBR)

 In case of agreement (joint request)

-In agreement with your opponent, you can bring a joint motion before the court by submitting it to the Registry.
+In agreement with your opponent, you can bring an action before the court by surrendering to the registry a joint request.

 The query should include the following: